d0minicO/unicoRn/README.md

 )
 ```

-For more help with tinytex check out the developer's debugging instructions (https://yihui.org/tinytex/r/#debugging)
+For more help with tinytex/latex issues check out the developer's debugging instructions (https://yihui.org/tinytex/r/#debugging)